Regular graphs are antimagic: Proof of Theorem

 \section{Proof of Theorem \ref{thm:main}}

-A \textbf{trail} in a graph $G=(V,E)$ is an alternating sequence of nodes and edges $v_0, e_1, v_1, \dots, e_t, v_t$ such that $e_i$ is an edge connecting $v_{i-1}$ and $v_i$ for $i=1, 2, \dots, t$, and the edges are all distinct (but there might be repetitions among the nodes).
-The trail is \textbf{open} if $v_0\ne v_t$, and \textbf{closed} otherwise.
-The \textbf{length} of a trail is the number of edges in it.
-A closed trail containing every edge of the graph is called an \textbf{Eulerian trail}.
-It is well known that a graph has an Eulerian trail if and only if it is connected and every node has even degree.

-\begin{lemma} Given a connected graph $G=(V,E)$, let $T=\{v\in V: d_E(v) $ is odd$ \}$.
-If $T\ne \emptyset$, then $E$ can be partitioned into $|T|/2$ open trails. \end{lemma} \begin{proof} Note that $|T|$ is even.
-Arrange the nodes of $T$ into pairs in an arbitrary manner and add a new edge between the members of every pair.
-Take an Eulerian trail of the resulting graph and delete the new edges to get the $|T|/2$ open trails. \end{proof}

-The main advantage of Lemma~\ref{lem:help} is that the edge set of the graph can be partitioned into open trails such that at most one trail starts at every node of $V$.
-Indeed, there is a trail starting at $v$ if and only if $v$ has odd degree in $G$.
-This is how we see the Helpful Lemma of \cite{cranston}.

-\begin{cor}[Helpful Lemma of \cite{cranston}] Given a bipartite graph $G=(U,W;E)$ with no isolated nodes in $U$, $E$ can be partitioned into subsets $E^\sigma, T_1, T_2, \dots, T_l$ such that $d_{E^\sigma}(u)=1$ for every $u\in U$, $T_i$ is an open trail for every $i=1, 2, \dots , l$, and the endpoints of $T_i$ and $T_j$ are different for every $i\ne j$. \end{cor} \begin{proof} Take an arbitrary $E'\subseteq E$ with the property $d_{E'}(u)=1$ for every $u\in U$.
-A component of $G-E'$ containing more than one node is called \textbf{nontrivial}.
-If there exists a nontrivial component of $G-E'$ that only contains even degree nodes then let $uw_1\in E-E'$ be an edge in this component with $u\in U$ and $w_1\in W$, and let $uw_2\in E'$.
-Replace $uw_2$ with $uw_1$ in $E'$.
-After this modification, the component of $G-E'$ that contains $u$ has an odd degree node, namely $w_1$.
-Iterate this step until every nontrivial component of $G-E'$ has some odd degree nodes.
-Let $E^\sigma=E'$ and apply Lemma \ref{lem:help} to get the decomposition of $E-E^\sigma$ into open trails. \end{proof}

-In what follows we prove that regular graphs are antimagic: for sake of completeness we include the odd regular case, too.
-We emphasize the differences from the proof appearing in \cite{cranston}.
+In what follows we prove that $k$-regular graphs are antimagic for $k\geq 2$.
+The odd regular case was previously settled in \cite{cranston}, the case $k=2$ is trivial, and the case $k=4$ was solved in \cite{BBV16}.
+Hence we assume that $k$ is even and is at least $6$.